About Knut Fälker

 Knut Fälker is the current course-coordinator and examiner of the third semester of Örebro University's medical program, the latter in which he also serves as an experienced PBL-group tutor and project-supervisor.

-Knut is further a steering member of the council for the international Master’s programme Experimental Medicine, as well as course-coordinator and examiner in the profile Cardiovascular Biomedicine, the latter in which he is vividly involved as lecturer and as supervising tutor for practical trainings and Master’s projects.
+Knut is further a steering member of the council for the international Master’s programme Experimental Medicine, as well as course-coordinator and examiner in the profile Cardiovascular Biomedicine, the latter in which he is vividly involved as lecturer as well as a supervising tutor for practical trainings and Master’s projects.
 Further, Knut initiated and substantially develpoped the programme’s quite unique approach to personally counsel and support students in their professional development and networking.

 For the School of Medical Sciences’ open seminar series "MV Science Forum", Knut has been designated as the overall coordinator as well as representative for the Cardiovascular Research Centre (CVRC), and frequently arranges for highly appreciated talks from national and international speakers.